d2h.net: flotsam, jetsam, & lagan…

 while the sun is still shining we leave by bus for the first part of our pilgrimage: the eurospar at kilcullen (food always played an important role on pilgrimages through the ages).

-next, through narrow, winding roads we aim for hollywood — and miss on the first attempt. after some tapping of local knowledge1 we make it with take 2 and, a few miles outside of hollywood, start our walking part: we are following part of kevin’s way in the direction of glendalough.
+next, through narrow, winding roads we aim for hollywood — and miss on the first attempt. after some tapping of local knowledge we make it with take 2 and, a few miles outside of hollywood, start our walking part: we are following part of kevin’s way in the direction of glendalough.

 the weather has turned sour on us, and alternatively treats us to dry and wet spells while we are still on the hard road part of the walk. once we reach the footpath along the river, however, it’s found its stride and just pours it out all the way to pass road for wicklow pass. d’oh.